-Play It for Free!
-Print Out the Game Tiles
+Try It Free!
+Print Out Game Tiles

 If you already have a chess board and pawns then you're well on your way to playing Chase Chess.